justinmeiners/justinmeiners.github.io/aoc-2020-19/README.md

 Let's change it to a randomized choice when we don't have a better option:

 - evaluate both options.
 If either one failed, return the other.
-    Otherwise both succeeded, randomly pick which one to return.
+    Otherwise both succeeded, so randomly pick which one to return.

 Now for each string run the pattern matcher a few hundred times.
 Each time it will (hopefully) try different choices for each OR.